ndiego/block-visibility/readme.txt

 == Changelog ==

-= 2.5.0 - 2022-10-08 =
+= 2.5.0 - 2022-11-TBD =

+**Added**

+* Added subtle upsell messaging in plugin settings dashboard.

 **Changed**

+* Optimized all custom SVG icons including those used in contextual indicators.
+Indicator stylesheet is now 50% smaller.
+* Consolidate all external plugin links into single directory.

+**Removed**

-* The visibility panel and toolbar controls have been removed on Custom HTML blocks in the block-based Widget Area due to incompatibility.
+* Removed visibility panel and toolbar controls on Custom HTML blocks in the block-based Widget Area due to incompatibility.
 Visibility controls are still available for the Custom HTML block in the post/page Editor as well as the Site Editor.
+* Removed unnessessary custom icons.
+* Removed support url from variables endpoint.

 = 2.4.4 - 2022-10-08 =